gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - lang (optional): de (default) or fr (there is no description of layers in other language available in geoadmin for now)
 - project (optional): (default to all) name of the project in which you desire to look for properties (a comma creates a list of projects)

+    - api-free: layers available for free in the api
+    - api-notfree: layers which are not available for free in the api and requires `swisstopo web access - WMTS documentation <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/services/web_services/webaccess.html>`_
 - query (optional): a query string for the full text search
 - properties (optional): (default to all) properties you wich to return (a comma creates a list of properties)
 - layer (optional): layer you want to return (a comma creates a list of layers)